-In casual American English, "You must pull hard on the pole to drain the pool" sounds like "yoo muhst PUUL HARD ahn dhuh POHL tuh DRAYN dhuh POOL".
-Several things happen here, and the headline one is the DR Sounds Like JR: the DR sounds more like J than two crisp consonants.
+Americans pronounce "You must pull hard on the pole to drain the pool" as "yoo muhst PUUL HARD ahn dhuh POHL tuh DRAYN dhuh POOL" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the DR Sounds Like JR — the DR sounds more like J than two crisp consonants.
+It lands on drain, a hallmark of natural-sounding American speech.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.